-At least 3 more courses at 300-level or higher must also be taken to complete the major, of which one can be a cross listed course taught outside the department.
-After consultation with faculty, majors can take one independent study course toward the major.
+At least four more courses at the 300-level or higher, of which can be a cross-listed course taught outside the department.
+After consultation with faculty, majors can take an independent study course toward the major.
 There is also a possibility of doing the Anthropology major with a defined concentration for which students are advised to consult the Director of Undergraduate Studies.

 All anthropology majors must meet a foreign language requirement (intermediate level).